The William P. Van Wagenen Fellowship

 The next application cycle for the William P. Van Wagenen Fellowship will commence in August 2022 for the 2024-2025 academic year.
 The fellowship is open to all senior neurosurgical residents (PGY5, PGY6 & PGY7) in approved neurosurgery residency programs in North America and whose intent is to pursue an academic career in neurological surgery.
 The host institution must be outside of North America.
 When the application become available, you may apply below.

 Application should be submitted with letters of reference, including one from the applicant’s Program Director.
 A letter from the proposed sponsor and documentation of intent to pursue an academic career, while not required, will strengthen the application.

 The Van Wagenen Selection Committee will consider the originality and quality of the applicant’s proposal, the thoroughness with which the plan for a period abroad has been designed, personal attributes, and the quality of the research environment.
 Recommendations from the candidate’s previous sponsors and fellowship sponsors are important.

 By January 15, 2023, the Chairman of the Van Wagenen Selection Committee will notify the winning applicant, who will be expected to begin their fellowship for the 2024-2025 academic year.
-A formal announcement of the award will be made at the 2019 Annual Meeting of the American Association of Neurological Surgeons.
+A formal announcement of the award will be made at the 2023 AANS Annual Scientific Meeting.